Affordable Care Act: Public opinion

 A 2014 poll reported that 26% of Americans support ACA.
 A later 2014 poll reported that 48.9% of respondents had an unfavorable view of ACA versus 38.3% who had a favorable view (of more than 5,500 individuals).
 Another held that 8% of respondents agreed the Affordable Care Act "is working well the way it is".
 In late 2014, a Rasmussen poll reported Repeal: 30%, Leave as is: 13%, Improve: 52%.

 In 2015, a poll reported that 47% of Americans approved the health care law.
 This was the first time a major poll indicated that more respondents approved than disapproved.
 A December 2016 poll reported that: a) 30% wanted to expand what the law does; b) 26% wanted to repeal the entire law; c) 19% wanted to move forward with implementing the law as it is; and d) 17% wanted to scale back what the law does, with the remainder undecided.

 Separate polls from Fox News and NBC/WSJ, both taken during January 2017, indicated more people viewed the law favorably than did not for the first time.
 One of the reasons for the improving popularity of the law is that Democrats who had once opposed it (many still prefer "Medicare for all") shifted their positions because ACA was under threat of repeal.
 Another January 2017 poll reported that 35% of respondents believed "Obamacare" and the "Affordable Care Act" were different or did not know.
 (About 45% were unsure whether "repeal of Obamacare" also meant "repeal of the Affordable Care Act".)
-39% did not know that "many people would lose coverage through Medicaid or subsidies for private health insurance if the A.C.A. were repealed and no replacement enacted," with Democrats far more likely (79%) to know that fact than Republicans (47%).
-A 2017 study found that personal experience with public health insurance programs led to greater support for the Affordable Care Act, most prominently among Republicans and low-information voters.
+39% did not know that "many people would lose coverage through Medicaid or subsidies for private health insurance if the ACA were repealed and no replacement enacted", with Democrats far more likely (79%) to know that fact than Republicans (47%).
+A 2017 study found that personal experience with public health insurance programs led to greater support for the ACA, most prominently among Republicans and low-information voters.

+By the end of 2023, a Morning Consult poll of registered voters found that 57% approved of the Affordable Care Act, while 30% disapproved of it.
+85% of Democrats, 56% of independents, and 28% of Republicans supported the law.